o2r-project/architecture/docs/05_building-block-view.md

 - `compendia`
 - `jobs`

-The search index is read by the UI via a read-only proxy to the regular Elasticsearch API.
+The search index is accessed by the UI through the search endpoint provided by `finder`.

 #### 5.3.3 Whitebox tools

 **project** | **language** | **description**
 ------ | ------ | ------
-[meta](https://github.com/o2r-project/o2r-meta) | Python | scripts for extraction, translation and validation of metadata [containeRit](https://github.com/o2r-project/containerit) | R | generation of Dockerfiles based on R sessions and scripts
+[meta](https://github.com/o2r-project/o2r-meta) | Python | scripts for extraction, translation and validation of metadata [containerit](https://github.com/o2r-project/containerit) | R | generation of Dockerfiles based on R sessions and scripts

 #### 5.3.4 Whitebox ephemeral file storage